Skip to main content

 EigenDA Proxy

 Arbitrum nodes communicate with EigenDA via the proxy for secure communication and low code overhead.
 More information can be found here.
-An instance of proxy must be spun-up to use this integration.
+An instance of proxy must be spun-up to use this integration securely.
 In your node config, this will look like:

 "eigen-da": {"enable": true,"rpc": "http://eigenda_proxy:4242"}